Price Break: Gasoline prices falling slowly - NewsBreak

 But the price of crude oil has climbed higher as fears of a global recession ease.
 This is putting upward pressure on pump prices.
 For the week, the Oregon average slips a penny to $3.69.
 The national average for regular unleaded rises six cents to $3.27.

-Prices topped $5 a gallon just a few months ago in Oregon.
+Prices topped $5 a gallon just a few months ago in Columbia County.

 “Demand for gas is usually lackluster this time of year and typically starts to tick up as the days get longer and spring break gets closer.
 So the main driver of higher pump prices this time of year is the higher cost of crude oil, which accounts for more than half of what we pay at the pumps,” Oregon/Idaho AAA Public Affairs Director Marie Dodds said.